ibexa/documentation-developer/docs/release_notes/ez_platform_v3.0_deprecations.md

 For more information, see the Doctrine connection configuration example in the [Clustering](https://doc.ibexa.co/en/latest/guide/clustering/#configuring-the-dfs-io-handler) article.

-## Field Types
+## Field types

-The following tags used to register Field Type features in the [service container](https://doc.ibexa.co/en/latest/api/public_php_api/#service-container) have been renamed:
+The following tags used to register field type features in the [service container](https://doc.ibexa.co/en/latest/api/public_php_api/#service-container) have been renamed:

 |Former name|New name|
 |-----------|--------|